moonwho101/DungeonStompDirectX12/README.md

 Dungeon Stomp DirectX12 with Vertex and Pixel shaders (blinn-phong).

-* Dungeon Stomp is a DirectX12 3D dungeon game that uses Direct3D, DirectInput and XAudio2.
+* Dungeon Stomp is a DirectX12 3D dungeon game that uses Direct3D, DirectInput and XAudio2
-* It is a complete game with level advancement and 15 levels.
+* It is a complete game with level advancement and 15 levels
-* Lighting uses blinn-phong pixel shaders.
+* Lighting uses blinn-phong pixel shaders
 * DDS Texture mipmaps
 * Normal map textures
 * Cube Maps (Skybox)
 * Shadow Maps
 * Screen space ambient occlusion (ssao)
 * Fog, Alpha transparency and Alpha testing
+* Head bob using two sine waves
-* XBOX game controller is supported.
+* XBOX game controller is supported
-* Used "Introduction to 3D Game Programming with DirectX 12" by Frank Luna as a reference.
+* Used "Introduction to 3D Game Programming with DirectX 12" by Frank Luna as a reference
+* Written in Microsoft C++

 It will compile using Microsoft Visual Studio 2022 community edition.